-The Metacode to AFP transform can be used when loading Metacode input files into the system or retrieving Metacode documents from the system by using ODWEK.
-When loading Metacode input files into the system, the transform converts Xerox Metacode and Linedata Conditioned Data Streams (LCDS) into AFP documents.
+The Metacode to AFP transform converts Xerox Metacode and Linedata Conditioned Data Streams (LCDS) into AFP documents.
 Linedata and mixed mode files that print on Metacode Printers are supported, as well as pure Metacode files.
 The AFP output can be viewed at the Windows client.
-To run the Metacode to AFP transform when loading Metacode input files into the system, set the Data Type on the View Information page to AFP and set the Indexer on the Indexing Information page to Xenos.
-Specify processing parameters on the Indexing Information page.
+The AFP output can be viewed at the Web browser by using the AFP plug-in.
+To run the Metacode to AFP conversion in OnDemand, set the Data Type on the View Information page to AFP and set the Indexer on the Indexing Information page to Xenos.
+You must also specify processing parameters on the Indexing Information page.